OSPOKS/OSPOKS/README.md

-## this website is a opensource website so you can copy or edit my website using provided links here 👇
+## this website is a opensource website so you can copy or edit my website using provided link [here](https://github.com/Thajudecodes/thajudecodes)
+    Dont forget to fork🔱 and leave a star⭐